 For each of the priorities that you have chosen for your health, personal interests, family, social activities and career answer the following:

 - Do I need to learn something new?
 How long will this take?

 - Will the chosen priority require time in my day or week E.g. 30 minute walk or 1 hour catch up with a friend?

 - How long before the priority will impact on my 24 hours?
 E.g. you may not be able to start a new course for 3 months, but once you start the course you may need 8 hours a week for study and assignments.

 These three steps help you achieve your New Year Goals by overcoming:

 Take time to reflect and revise

-A daily practice that helps you to stay focussed, and in the moment, is starting your day by setting your intentions and identifying three major activities for the day.
+A daily practice that helps you to stay focused, and in the moment, is starting your day by setting your intentions and identifying three major activities for the day.